Would You Give Up Food For Two Days to Live Longer?

 There’s no right time of day to start a 48-hour fast, Fernando notes.
 The most important factor in successfully fasting for 48 hours is finding a schedule that’s sustainable for you.
 “The simplest method is to stop eating after dinner on the first day and begin eating again at dinnertime on the third day,” says Fernando.
 “This way, you’ll go to bed full and wake up with eight to ten hours of your fast already complete.”

 When your cells are deprived of external food sources for extended periods of time they’re forced to tap into stored forms of energy for fuel.
-At first, your body turns to glycogen (the stored form of glucose).
+First, your body turns to glycogen (the stored form of glucose).
 But as glycogen stores dwindle, your body shifts into ketosis, a process that involves breaking down fat into ketones for energy.

-Ketosis can boost mitochondrial function—poor mitochondrial function is believed to be associated with heart disease (6) and dementia (7).
-It’s also been linked to type 2 diabetes (8), metabolic syndrome (9), cancer (10), and insulin resistance (11).
-Plus, ketosis can reduce inflammation, which plays a role in everything from high blood pressure and arthritis to low testosterone (12, 13).
+Ketosis can boost mitochondrial function—poor mitochondrial function is believed to be associated with heart disease (8) and dementia (9).
+It’s also been linked to type 2 diabetes (10), metabolic syndrome (11), cancer (12), and insulin resistance (13).
+Plus, ketosis can reduce inflammation, which plays a role in everything from high blood pressure and arthritis to low testosterone (14, 15).

 Without food in your system, your body also triggers autophagy; the eating of your cells’ junk parts for energy.
-This process activates (and suppresses) specific proteins, enzymes, and pathways that appear to play critical roles in aging so that your cells stay healthier for longer (16, 17, 18, 19).
+This process activates (and suppresses) specific proteins, enzymes, and pathways that appear to play critical roles in aging so that your cells stay healthier for longer (18, 19, 20, 21).

 “We don’t yet have evidence pointing towards the ideal fasting protocol for benefits.
-What we do know is when done too often, 48-hour fasting can become dangerous to your health,” says Fernando.
+What we do know is that when done too often, 48-hour fasting can become dangerous to your health,” says Fernando.

 With 48-hour fasting, you’ll need to find a schedule that gives your body an appropriate amount of recovery in between.
-“Many people aim to do a 48-hour fast once or twice a month as tolerated, this appears to be safe and achievable for most people,” Fernando adds.
+“Many people aim to do a 48-hour fast once or twice a month as tolerated, and this appears to be safe and achievable for most people,” Fernando adds.

 An obvious downside of 48-hour fasting is hunger.
 Although the feeling is temporary, that doesn’t make the visions of Taco Bell’s Mexican pizza (or any other strange but completely reasonable cravings) any easier.

-On top of hunger, one study found that 72 percent of people who fasted for at least 48 hours also experienced a range of side effects including fatigue, insomnia, and dizziness (22).
+On top of hunger, one study found that 72 percent of people who fasted for at least 48 hours also experienced a range of side effects including fatigue, insomnia, and dizziness (31).
 One small study also suggests you can expect a temporary dip in blood oxygen levels—which might reduce your workout performance (5).

 Fasting for a full 48 hours isn’t easy, which is why Fernando recommends starting with shorter fasts.
 “Try fasting for 16 hours, then 24 hours, and so forth—slowly working your way up to the full 48 hours as tolerated,” she says.
 This will help you tune into your body before diving in headfirst.